-Apple's main iPhone assembler reportedly plans to slash $2.9B from its costs
+Foxconn, Apple's main iPhone supplier, to reportedly slash $2.9B in costs

-Chinese iPhone assembler Foxconn reportedly intends to slash 20 billion yuan ($2.9 billion) from its expenses in 2019.
+iPhone assembler Foxconn intends to slash 20 billion yuan ($2.9 billion) from its costs next year, according to Bloomberg.

-The company, which is the biggest assembler of Apple's phones, reckons 2019 is going to be a "a very difficult and competitive year," Bloomberg reported Wednesday, citing an internal company memo.
+Foxconn, which is the primary manufacturer of Apple's iPhones, predicts that 2019 will be a "very difficult and competitive year," Bloomberg reported Wednesday, citing an internal company memo.

-Foxconn intends to cut about 10 percent of its non-technical staff, the outlet noted.
+The company cuts include a 6 billion yuan ($865 million) reduction in its iPhone-related expenses specifically, Bloomberg noted.
+It also intends to cut about 10 percent of its non-technical staff and review managers with annual salaries over $150,000.

+Its expenses in the past year were about $6.7 billion, according to Bloomberg.

 Neither Apple nor Foxconn immediately responded to requests for comment.